monis256/ottawa-recreation-reservation/README.md

-# ottawa-recreation-reservation
+# Ottawa Recreation Reservation

 [![Autoreservation](https://github.com/Amet13/ottawa-recreation-reservation/actions/workflows/autoreservation.yaml/badge.svg)](https://github.com/Amet13/ottawa-recreation-reservation/actions/workflows/autoreservation.yaml)

-Ottawa recreation reservation script
+Automate your Ottawa recreation reservations

 ## Motivation

-Due to the high demand for Volleyball games in Ottawa, players need to book slots immediately when the registration begins (2 days in advance at 6 PM).
+The demand for recreational activities, such as Volleyball games, in Ottawa is high.
+To secure a slot for these activities, players need to book immediately when the registration opens, two days in advance at 6 PM.

-For this purpose, I created this script that:
+To simplify this process and increase your chances of getting a reservation, I have created this script that:

-1. Automatically books a slot for events (not only Volleyball)
+1. Automates the booking of slots for various events, including Volleyball
-2. Runs automatically by Cron with GitHub Actions
+2. Runs automatically using Cron with GitHub Actions, saving you time and effort
-3. Parses verification code from email using IMAP (if you use Gmail it won't work for you due to [their policy](https://support.google.com/accounts/answer/6010255)
+3. Parses verification codes from emails using IMAP. *Please note that this feature doesn't work with Gmail due to their policies ([learn more](https://support.google.com/accounts/answer/6010255))*
-4. Sends the result of the booking to Telegram
+4. Sends the booking results to your Telegram account, keeping you updated

 ## Schedule configuration

-File [`schedule.json`](schedule.json) contains a list of facilities (for Adult Volleyball in my case) in this format:
+The file [`schedule.json`](schedule.json) contains a list of facilities for Adult Volleyball (or any other activity).
+Each facility entry follows this format:

 ```json
 {